 - 1 green bell pepper chopped

-- 1 lb ground beef or vegan beef substitute I like Beyond Meat
+- 1 pound ground beef or vegan beef substitute I like Beyond Meat

 - ¼ cup red wine vinegar